MartinPit/Python-API/README.md

 ## Running the app

-It's probably best to run the app from a virtual python environment, so we need to crate, activate it and set the location of the flask app:
+It's probably best to run the app from a virtual python environment, so we need to create, activate it and set the location of the flask app:

 Linux (Bash):